krzemienski/awesome-from-stars/README.md

 * [ade21/awsome-dns](https://github.com/ade21/awsome-dns): Use AWS Route53 with your own domains as your private dynamic dns service.
 * [mekhti/awsome-live-streamin](https://github.com/mekhti/awsome-live-streamin): All about live streaming & video processing
 * [ansible/awx](https://github.com/ansible/awx): AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is one of the upstream projects for Red Hat Ansible Automation Platform.
-* [AXERA-TECH/ax-pipeline](https://github.com/AXERA-TECH/ax-pipeline):  The Pipeline example based on AXear-Pi (AX620A) , AXera-Pi Pro (AX650N) and AX620E shows the software development skills of ISP, Image Processing, NPU, Encoding, and Display modules, which is helpful for users to develop their own multimedia applications.
+* [AXERA-TECH/ax-pipeline](https://github.com/AXERA-TECH/ax-pipeline):  The Pipeline example based on AXear-Pi (AX620A) , AXera-Pi Pro (AX650N) and AXera-Pi Zero (AX620Q)  shows the software development skills of ISP, Image Processing, NPU, Encoding, and Display modules, which is helpful for users to develop their own multimedia applications.
 * [MattMcManis/Axiom](https://github.com/MattMcManis/Axiom): An FFmpeg GUI for Windows
 * [monadgroup/axiom](https://github.com/monadgroup/axiom): A powerful realtime node-based audio synthesizer.
 * [axios/axios](https://github.com/axios/axios): Promise based HTTP client for the browser and node.js